 - 3.1 Mathematics is a core subject in the National Curriculum and we ensure the statutory requirements of the programme of study for mathematics is implemented. - 3.2 National Curriculum expectations are central to the programme we deliver.
+Our Trust
-Maths No Problem has been designed to ensure full coverage of the National Curriculum is allowed during the school year. - 3.3 A core part of our CPD offer is ensuring we continuously develop teacher Maths subject pedagogy.
-All teaching staff either new to Trust, School or year group are upskilled and trained in questioning, scaffolding or challenge to deliver the programme effectively. - 3.4 Upskilling in Mathematics comes in many formats.
-This includes coaching models with

-Maths leads or Senior members of staff, planning workshops and observing experienced members of staff, this leads into reflection time and the chance to review progress in own practise.

-- 3.5 Each session of MNP has been designed to allow children to develop understanding over an extended period and apply their knowledge accordingly.
-Lessons are planned and tasks have been developed to allow children to show the depth of understanding they have gained. - 3.6 Teachers have access to the MNP website where expectations for the lessons are provided, question examples are given and suggestions to add further challenge, support and assessment are highlighted.
+- Maths curriculum has bee carefully designed to ensure full coverage of the National Curriculum is allowed during the school year. - 3.3 A core part of our CPD offer is ensuring we continuously develop teacher Maths subject pedagogy.
+All teaching staff either new to Trust, School or year group are upskilled and trained in questioning, scaffolding or challenge to enable them to deliver through a teaching for mastery approach. - 3.4 Upskilling in Mathematics comes in many formats.
+This includes coaching models with Maths leads or Senior members of staff, planning workshops and observing experienced members of staff, this leads into reflection time and the chance to review progress in own practise. - 3.5 Each Maths session has been designed to allow children to develop understanding over an extended period and apply their knowledge accordingly.
+Lessons are planned and tasks have been developed to allow children to show the depth of understanding they have gained. - 3.6 Teachers have access to range of high quality resources and websites such as NCETM materials and the Maths No Problem online portal.
+Combined with the Trust's medium term plans, these resources expectations for the lessons are provided, question examples are given and suggestions to add further challenge, support and assessment are highlighted.
 Teachers are then expected to personalise sessions with further questions/challenges that can challenge and support the individual learners in their classes.
-Each year group has a termly Medium term plan provided as skeletal overview of what class teachers should be covering.
+Each year group has a termly medium term plan provided as skeletal overview of what class teachers should be covering.
 From here, class teachers personalise for the needs of their children and ensures correct scaffold and challenge is planned to meet the needs of learners.
-These are based on GAP analysis tasks at the end of each term. - 3.7 Class teachers plan specific strategies and key learning that needs to be demonstrated to ensure children are working at the age-related expectation.
-This will give details of how the lessons are to be organised and where scaffolding will need to be used to ensure all learners are supported and challenged. - 3.8 The daily lesson generally comprises of mental skills (mental/oral starters), exploration, scaffolding/modelling, workbook work, journaling and further challenge.
-Workbook work and journaling are ordered in a way that is suitable for class teacher and the children in the class.
-It is essential that all lessons build in an opportunity to enhance skills to a real-life context and this should allow children to reason, use and apply and confirm learning- this is done in each and every MNP session. - 3.9 Weekly Arithmetic sessions are built into the flow of sessions to ensure there is a healthy balance of conceptual understanding, this being the main focus of delivery, but also the time to practise procedural approaches with accuracy.
+These are based on gaps analysis tasks at the end of each term. - 3.7 Class teachers plan specific strategies and key learning that needs to be demonstrated to ensure children are working at the age-related expectation.
+This will give details of how the lessons are to be organised and where scaffolding will need to be used to ensure all learners are supported and challenged. - 3.8 Weekly Arithmetic sessions are built into the flow of sessions to ensure there is a healthy balance of both conceptual and procedual understanding.
+These sessions give pupils time to practise procedural approaches with fluency and accuracy, whilst also developing their overal number sense and making connections to other areas of their learning.